Creating product variations on Amazon – How to do it and why you should focus on it!

 6. Done?

-How to create new product variants on Amazon
+How to create new product variations on Amazon

 1. After clicking on Inventory in the drop-down menu and selecting I am adding a product that is not sold on Amazon,.